 The Council has a number of strategies for managing interest rate risk.
-The Treasury Management Team has an active strategy for assessing interest rate exposure that feeds into the setting of the annual budget and which is used to update the budget quarterly during the year.
-This allows any adverse changes to be accommodated.
+The finance team has an active strategy for assessing interest rate exposure that feeds into the setting of the annual budget.
+This allows any adverse changes to be accommodated in the budget setting process.

-According to this assessment strategy, at 31 March 2020, if interest rates had been 1% higher with all other variables held constant, the financial effect would be:
+According to this assessment strategy, at 31 March 2021, if interest rates had been 1% higher with all other variables held constant, the financial effect would be:

-£'000 Increase investmer interest receivable on variable rate 179 Impact on Sur plus or De ficit on the P rovis ion of Serv vices 179 Decrease in fa ir value o f fixed rate i nvest ment asse ts 44
+£'000 Increase investmer interest receivable on variable rate 187 Impact on Sur plus or De ficit on the P rovis ion of Serv rices 187 Decrease Decrease in fair value of fixed rate investment assets ts 16